-We explore and develop new technologies and algorithms for wireless sensing, communications, and networking with a focus on autonomous systems and biomedical sensing.
+We explore and develop new technologies and algorithms for wireless sensing, communications, and networking with a focus on subsea IoT, digital medicine, and robotic micro-sensing.
 Our current projects range from wireless control of tiny sensors inside the body to ocean-scale wireless communications.
 All of our projects involve fundamental technical research, and they aim at contributing to human health and/or planet health.

 What We're Looking For:

-Students and postdocs with strong technical backgrounds in computer science, electrical engineering, and/or physics.
+Students and postdocs with strong technical backgrounds in computer science, electrical engineering, mechanical engineering, material science, and/or physics.
 We expect applicants to have conducted research in one of these or in related fields.
 Programming background is required for all applicants.

 Do you need to submit a portfolio for applying to Signal Kinetics?
 A portfolio is not required (or useful) for admission into the group; if you submit a portfolio, it will neither help nor hurt your chances of being considered for admission.